Ethics in Government Act: Title V

-Title V restricts outside employment on people making above $120,000 a year with adjustment for location as of 2011.
+Title V restricts outside employment on people making above $120,000 a year, with adjustment for location as of 2011.
 Employees cannot be employed by an "entity which provides professional services involving a fiduciary relationship", have their name used by that entity, work on the board of that entity, or teach without prior authorization by the appropriate government ethics department or figure.

-The bill increased length of prohibition of lobbying work in front of the agency from one to two years.
+The bill increased length of prohibition of lobbying work in front of the agency from one year to two years.

 Finally, it allows for judges to teach when not on active duty.

 Title VI

 Title VI amended Title 28 of the United States Code.
 Title VI of The Act expired on June 30, 1999.
 It has been permanently replaced with Title 28 (CFR), Chapter VI, Part 600.

-It requires the Attorney General to investigate specific allegations of federal offenses by the President, Vice President, individuals at specified salary levels in the Executive Office of the President and the Department of Justice, any Assistant Attorney General, the Director and Deputy Director of Central Intelligence, the Commissioner of the Internal Revenue Service, all such specified individuals who held office during the incumbency of the President or during the period the previous President held office, if such preceding President was of the same political party as the incumbent President, and any officer of the principal national campaign committee seeking the election or reelection of the President.
+It requires the Attorney General to investigate specific allegations of federal offenses by the President, Vice President, individuals at specified salary levels in the Executive Office of the President and the Department of Justice, any Assistant Attorney General, the Director and Deputy Director of the Central Intelligence, the Commissioner of the Internal Revenue Service, all such specified individuals who held office during the incumbency of the President or during the period the previous President held office (if such preceding President was of the same political party as the incumbent President), and any officer of the principal national campaign committee seeking the election or reelection of the President.

 The Attorney General must decide if there is merit to the allegation within 90 days.
-If so, he or she must have a special prosecutor appointed who has all the power of the Department of Justice office except those specific to the Attorney General.
+If so, then the Attorney General must have a special prosecutor appointed who has all the power of the Department of Justice office except those specific to the Attorney General.
 The special prosecutor is chosen through a system wherein the Chief Justice of the United States appoints a panel of three judges from the Circuit Court of Appeals, one of which must be from the District of Columbia, who serve three-year terms and choose the special prosecutor.
-The special prosecutor has the authority to send any information to the United States Congress that he or she deems relevant and can provide counsel in issues that may call for impeachment of the person under investigation.
+The special prosecutor has the authority to send any information that they deem relevant to the United States Congress, and can provide counsel in issues that may call for impeachment of the person under investigation.

-The special prosecutor can only be removed by impeachment and conviction by congress, or by the Attorney General for "substantial improprieties" or a physical or mental condition that affects performance.
+The special prosecutor can only be removed by impeachment and conviction by Congress, or by the Attorney General for "substantial improprieties" or a physical or mental condition that affects performance.

 The Department of Justice is required to suspend all investigations within the realm of the special prosecutor.

 The Attorney General has the authority to declare anyone disqualified from participating in an investigation because of conflict of interest.